Kenny Smith: Professional career

-After the 1989–90 season, Smith was traded to the Houston Rockets where he would spend the next six seasons.
+After the 1989–90 season, Smith and Roy Marble were traded to the Houston Rockets in exchange for John Lucas and Tim McCormick.
 In 1990–91 Smith averaged 17.7 points per game while leading the Rockets in assists per game (7.1) and free throw percentage (.844).
-He helped the Rockets to a 52–30 record, the best regular season in franchise history at the time.
-They were swept by the Los Angeles Lakers in the first round of the playoffs.
-Smith finished 17th in voting for the NBA Most Valuable Player Award, just ahead of teammate Hakeem Olajuwon.
+Despite Hakeem Olajuwon missing 25 games due to injury, Smith helped the Rockets to a 52–30 record, the best regular season in franchise history at the time.
+He received votes for the NBA Most Valuable Player Award (more than any Rockets teammate including Olajuwon), and finished in third place in Most Improved Player voting.

-Head Coach Don Chaney was fired after posting a record of only 26–26 in the 1991–92 season.
-He was replaced by former Rocket player Rudy Tomjanovich, who went 16–14 to close out the season, missing the playoffs by one game.
+With Olajuwon, Smith's former Sacramento teammate Otis Thorpe and fellow backcourt mate Vernon Maxwell, the Rockets had the foundation for a championship contender.
+Despite this, Houston started the 1991–92 season only 26–26, and Don Chaney was fired as coach and replaced by former Rocket player Rudy Tomjanovich.
 The Rockets then went 55–27 in 1992–93, losing to the Seattle SuperSonics in the second round of the playoffs in seven games.
 Smith helped to force a game seven against Seattle by scoring 30 points, shooting 4–6 from three-point range, in a Game 6 victory for Houston.

 The Rockets won back-to-back championships in 1993–94 and 1994–95 with Smith as the starting point guard.
 From the 1992–93 to 1994–95 seasons, Smith averaged 11.7 points and 4.5 assists per game, with a three-point percentage of .425.
 In 57 playoff games during the same period, Smith had nearly identical averages of 11.6 points and 4.3 assists, shooting .456 from three-point range.

+The first of the two championships concluded a year that Houston started hot with a 22–1 record en route to a franchise-best 58–24 record.
+Their second championship came on the heels of a much different season; Maxwell left the team, Thorpe was traded for Clyde Drexler, and Houston finished the year going 18–18 in their final 36 games to finish third in the Midwest Division with a 47–35 record.
+They would still go on to win the championship that season, becoming the lowest seeded playoff team to win the championship (with the statistically most difficult path to the championship).

 In the first game of the 1995 Finals against the Orlando Magic, Smith had 23 points, 9 assists and made seven three-pointers, including the game-tying shot which sent the game into overtime.
 Smith's 7 three pointers in the first game of the 1995 NBA Finals was an NBA record at the time.
 The Rockets won the game 120–118, and went on to sweep the Magic in four games.